Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 {% include alert.html type="task" content="
 **Task:** Fill out the `TimeSeries` class (located in the `src/ngrams/TimeSeries.java` file) according to the API provided in the file.
 Be sure to read the comments above each method.

-**Note:** there are two constructors for this class, and you must complete them both.
 " %}

 {% include alert.html type="warning" content="